 ![]() |

-| From a May 1970 Contra Costa Times photo—the Licata model from Sunset’s Young Americans Series in Sunset East. |
+| May 1970 Contra Costa Times newspaper clipping—the Licata model from Sunset’s Young Americans series in Sunset East. |

 ![]() |

-| From a September 1969 Daily Review—an artist’s rendering of the Torino model from Sunset’s Young Americans Series. |
+| September 1969 Daily Review newspaper clipping—an artist’s rendering of the Torino model from Sunset’s Young Americans series. |

-Pricing history of Young Americans homes
+Legacy of the Young Americans Series

 - 1969: $23,950 +